Is CBD a Depressant or Stimulant?

 But CBD’s effects can vary from person to person.
 Some people may feel more relaxed after taking it, while others may notice a decrease in anxiety or an increase in energy levels.
 Additionally, the way that CBD is metabolized is different in everyone, so the effects vary from person to person.
 Factors like age, weight, and metabolism can all play a role in how CBD affects the body.

-That said, it’s easy to categorize CBD as either a depressant or stimulant.
+So with that said, “Is CBD a Depressant or Stimulant?”
+It’s easy to categorize CBD as either a depressant or stimulant.
 But it does not directly act as such.
 Instead, the way it affects the body can produce sensations that are similar to the effects of depressant or stimulant drugs.

 Depressant drugs work by depressing the central nervous system.
 This leads to a decrease in alertness and an increase in relaxation.
 Depressants can be divided into two categories: those that act on the brain and those that act on the body.